LightBoy01/ai-job-spot/src/job-descriptions/f292d155f7dc75ae2c1b86fe117afe485f1db8813e93390199901f1152e8aff6-kigen-it-systemhaus-it-systemadministrator-modern-workplace-mwd.md

   Entwicklungsgespräche, um deine Ziele und unsere Unternehmensbedürfnisse abzugleichen und einen maßgeschneiderten Karriereweg zu planen.
 ---
+### Description
-### Description\nReady for your future in the Modern Workplace?
+Ready for your future in the Modern Workplace?
 Perfect - because we are shaping the IT future of our customers with an ambitious team of reliable, personable individuals.
 We foster a company culture characterized by trust, fairness, and genuine professional development.
 We embrace an open, constructive approach to mistakes, provide modern work equipment, ensure appreciative communication, and maintain a team that sticks together.
 We share a passion for new technologies and a genuine interest in working with you to discover which solutions from our manufacturers (including Microsoft, Sophos, Synology) create real added value.
 We offer a supportive corporate culture and a remote-first approach, allowing flexible choice between office, home office, or customer appointments.
 There's ample room for your ideas and active participation, fostering collaboration that creates meaning and focuses on results.
-We are dedicated to your professional growth through internal and external training and clear development perspectives.\n\n### Responsibilities\n- Independent support, administration, and further development of modern workplace solutions (Microsoft 365, Intune, Entra ID).\n- Analysis, processing, and resolution of incidents in 2nd-level support.\n- Supporting our business customers with the introduction, securing, and operation of modern IT workplace solutions.\n- Participation in the planning & configuration of Windows-based networks.\n- Optimization of existing IT infrastructures and collaboration on migration and rollout projects.\n- On-site customer appointments in the Stuttgart area.\n\n### Qualifications\nYour educational background is secondary – what matters is your passion for IT and **2-3 years of relevant professional experience**, for example as:\n- IT Supporter\n- IT Specialist for System Integration\n- IT Administrator\nAdditionally, you should master the following:\n- Very good knowledge of Windows and Mac environments.\n- Profound knowledge of server and network technology.\n- Confident handling of TCP/IP, DNS, DHCP, routing, LAN/WLAN, and firewalls.\n- High customer orientation and self-initiative.\n- Structured, reliable way of working and sense of responsibility.\n- Interest in current technological developments.\n- Optimal: initial experience in the field of cybersecurity.\n\n### Author's Take\nThis is an exciting Mid-Senior level opportunity for an IT Administrator or System Integrator with 2-3 years of experience, looking to specialize in modern workplace solutions with a strong focus on Microsoft technologies.
+We are dedicated to your professional growth through internal and external training and clear development perspectives.

+### Responsibilities
+- Independent support, administration, and further development of modern workplace solutions (Microsoft 365, Intune, Entra ID).
+- Analysis, processing, and resolution of incidents in 2nd-level support.
+- Supporting our business customers with the introduction, securing, and operation of modern IT workplace solutions.
+- Participation in the planning & configuration of Windows-based networks.
+- Optimization of existing IT infrastructures and collaboration on migration and rollout projects.
+- On-site customer appointments in the Stuttgart area.

+### Qualifications
+Your educational background is secondary – what matters is your passion for IT and **2-3 years of relevant professional experience**, for example as:
+- IT Supporter
+- IT Specialist for System Integration
+- IT Administrator
+Additionally, you should master the following:
+- Very good knowledge of Windows and Mac environments.
+- Profound knowledge of server and network technology.
+- Confident handling of TCP/IP, DNS, DHCP, routing, LAN/WLAN, and firewalls.
+- High customer orientation and self-initiative.
+- Structured, reliable way of working and sense of responsibility.
+- Interest in current technological developments.
+- Optimal: initial experience in the field of cybersecurity.

+### Author's Take
+This is an exciting Mid-Senior level opportunity for an IT Administrator or System Integrator with 2-3 years of experience, looking to specialize in modern workplace solutions with a strong focus on Microsoft technologies.
 The company emphasizes a remote-first, flexible work environment and invests heavily in employee development through training and clear career paths.
 It's ideal for someone who is passionate about IT, customer-oriented, and thrives in a collaborative culture that values trust and continuous improvement.
 The role combines hands-on support with strategic project involvement, offering a dynamic and impactful position within a supportive team.